visgl/deck.gl-community/docs/modules/graph-layers/wip/react-graph-layers/developer-guide/get-started.md

-# react-graph-layers
+# graph-layers

 <p align="center">
   <img src="https://i.imgur.com/BF9aOEu.png" height="400" />
 </p>

 ## Abstract
-react-graph-layers is a React component for visualizing large graphs with several utility functions.
+graph-layers is a React component for visualizing large graphs with several utility functions.
 It can build a highly customizable graph visualization through its composable API.
 The rendering is powered by deck.gl which is a WebGL based visualization framework.
-With react-graph-layers, users are enabled to build various type of graph/network applications with minimum efforts while having the capability to extend the existing styles and layouts.
+With graph-layers, users are enabled to build various type of graph/network applications with minimum efforts while having the capability to extend the existing styles and layouts.

 ## Motivation
 Uber originally started this project as Graph.gl.
 After stopping efforts on Graph.gl, the OpenJS Foundation has resumed efforts.

-With react-graph-layers, developers are allowed to create graph visualization with minimum efforts while having the capability to override anything they want in the library.
+With graph-layers, developers are allowed to create graph visualization with minimum efforts while having the capability to override anything they want in the library.

 ## Roadmap